-If you’re a Linux user, you use VPN or Tor (God forbid!), or your own email server (or obscure one), then there is a pretty high chance of you getting flagged by Discord and forced to provide a phone number.
+If you’re a Linux user, you use a VPN or Tor, or your own email domain, then there is a pretty high chance of you getting flagged by Discord and forced to provide a phone number.

 - Do not do weird spoofing of browser data

 - Do not use a flagged IP (Good luck!)

 - Do not join a bunch of servers in very little time

-- Do not friend request a bunch of people in very little time
+- Do not friend request a lot of users in very little time

-- Do not send messages to a lot of people in very little time
+- Do not send messages to a lot of users in very little time

 - Do not change your account info in very little time

-- Do not use a weird email domain, use popular ones like Gmail.
-Proton Mail usually works, but might increase your chances of getting flagged
+- Do not use an unconventional email domain, use popular ones like Gmail.
+Proton Mail usually works, but might increase your chances of getting flagged.